Take an Official State-Approved Hunter Safety Course

 6. Begin the online course and complete all modules.

-7. Schedule and attend the required field day session.
+7. Schedule and attend the required field day session (if required).

 For direct access to approved courses and registration details, visit the Arizona Game and Fish Department’s hunter education section.